What's included in the kit?

 Unless we have quoted for them, the following items aren’t included:

-• Erection of frame.
+- Erection of the oak frame.

-YES.
-Most of our annexes, garages & outbuildings will sit on brick walls.
-We generally detail three courses of bricks below floor level (this avoids concrete footings showing in the event that the surrounding ground is uneven) and three courses of bricks above floor level.
-Each course will be two bricks wide with no cavities, unless building regulations dictate otherwise.
-However some posts (i.e between pairs of garage doors and log stores) will need to sit on staddle stones.
+Our oak annexes and cottages, garages and outbuildings, home offices and summerhouses sit on dwarf brick walls.
+We detail three courses of bricks below floor level (this avoids concrete footings showing in the event that the surrounding ground is uneven) and three courses of bricks above floor level.
+Each course is two bricks wide with no cavities.
+Some oak posts sit on staddle stones (i.e posts located between pairs of garage doors and those on open fronted log stores).

 What type of staddle stones do I need?

 Staddle stones fitted between garage doors on garages & outbuildings will be 175mm square (the same size as the oak post) and 225mm high (the same height as the brick walls).

 Staddle stones for gazebo’s and log stores can be chamfered.
 See the staddle stones we offer.

 Where does Radnor Oak deliver to?